-• $$t1 > 5632 \times T{Clk}$$
+• $t1 > 5632 \times T{Clk}$

-Programming (or the OFF command) is initiated in any case.
+Programming (respectively OFF command) is initiated in any case.
 RM is cancelled if present.
 This period is used if the connected microcontroller detected RM.
 If a configuration register is programmed, this time period for t1 can generally be used.

 Note that the capacitive load at pin DATA is limited.
-The resulting time constant t together with an optional external pull-up resistor should not be exceeded, to ensure proper operation.
+The resulting time constant t together with an optional external pull-up resistor may not be exceeded to ensure proper operation.

-6. Absolute Maximum Ratings
+Absolute Maximum Ratings